Grafton Notch State Park

 Grafton Notch State Park is a public recreation area in Grafton Township, Oxford County, Maine.
-The state park occupies 3129 acre surrounding Grafton Notch, the mountain pass between Old Speck Mountain and Baldpate Mountain.
+The state park occupies 3129 acre surrounding Grafton Notch, the mountain pass between Old Speck Mountain and Baldpate Mountain, mountains in the Mahoosuc Range.
 The park is abutted by the eastern and western sections of the Mahoosuc Public Reserved Land, which total 31807 acre.
 The park is managed by the Department of Agriculture, Conservation and Forestry.

 History

 In 1963, the state made its first acquisitions of the land for the park with the purchase of 2,875 acre from Brown Company.
 The addition of 18 more parcels, many less than 5 acres, took place in the 1960s, mostly in 1964.
-The park boundaries were fixed with the addition on two one-acre parcels in 1977.
+The park boundaries were fixed with the addition of two one-acre parcels in 1977.